Footpaths of Croatia: Old & New

 Located in the heart of the Plitvace Lakes National Park, the Hotel Jezro is only 300m from the largest lake.
 This hotel is similar in nature to the national park hotels located in the US.
 The accommodations are noted more for their location than outstanding amenities.

-In the National Park Plitvice Lakes you will discover unique magic of water and woods.
+In the National Park Plitvice Lakes you will discover the unique magic of water and woods.
 Lying in the valley situated between high forested mountains, one below another, we will find a string of sixteen beautiful lakes of crystal blue-green color.
 They are fed by many small streams and brooks and spill into each other in foaming cascades and thundering waterfalls.
 Due to their unique evolution and beauty the Plitvice Lakes were entered in the UNESCO Register of World Natural Heritage and it was the first park to be proclaimed as a National park.
 BLD

 Plitvice to Split